Reading is my escape. It’s also my favorite form or procrastination.

 - Present Over Perfect by Shauna Niequist

-- The Turquoise Table: Finding Community and Connection in Your Own Front Yard by Kristen Schell (review coming soon!)
+- The Turquoise Table: Finding Community and Connection in Your Own Front Yard by Kristen Schell (read my review here)

 - Tell Someone: You Can Share the Good News by Greg Laurie